Self-care tips for anyone who works in mining

 Make a commitment to start today

-There are so many physical and emotional problems that can be better managed through finding 15 minutes a day to take care of yourself.
+There are so many physical and emotional problems faced by mining workers that can be better managed through finding 15 minutes a day to focus on wellbeing tips and simple routines that support health and recovery.

-• Cut back on caffeine, alcohol and cigarettes
+• Cut back on caffeine, alcohol and cigarettes, particularly close to bedtime, as they impact sleep quality

 • Enjoy life’s little moments